algofoogle/raybox-zero/doc/EWSPEC.md

 ### If 9 pads available PLUS extra shared/muxed INPUTS

 Ellen advised that some digital inputs could *maybe* be shared between designs.
-I could use more *outputs*, so if the possible "shared" digital pads are *inputs* only, the bottom 4 rows capitalise on this to make my only 2 inputs shared with Ellen's.
-Hence, I can add 2 more outputs (`o_gpout[2]` and `o_gpout[3]`):
+I could use more *outputs*, so if the possible "shared" digital pads are *inputs* only, the bottom 5 rows capitalise on this to make my only 2 inputs shared with Ellen's (and add a third).
+Hence, I can also add 2 more outputs (`o_gpout[2]` and `o_gpout[3]`):

 | Pad | Dir   | Top module port        |
 |----:|:-----:|------------------------|